self-assert/self-assert/docs/why-self-assert.md

 or controllers, this library promotes expressing rules as part of the model.

-This philosophy is reflected in two key ideas:
+This principle is reflected in two key ideas:

 - `Rules` express what must hold true for an object to be valid.
   They are enforced during object creation, ensuring that invalid